grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

   1. Find out the timestamp at which new partitions were created and became ACTIVE in the ring (e.g. looking at new ingesters logs).
   1. Temporarily restart ingesters with the following configuration:
      ```
-     # Set <value> to the timestamp retrived from previous step.
+     # Set <value> to the timestamp retrieved from previous step.
 The timestamp should be Unix epoch with milliseconds precision.
      -ingest-storage.kafka.consume-from-position-at-startup=timestamp
      -ingest-storage.kafka.consume-from-timestamp-at-startup=<value>
      ```